msteffan/fundamentals/01_chapter/README.md

 ---

->**NOTE**: By the end of this Unit, you'll be able to:
+#####By the end of this Unit, you'll be able to:
->* Differentiate between a command line interface and a graphical user interface
+* Differentiate between a command line interface and a graphical user interface
->* Summarize a basic filesystem structure
+* Summarize a basic filesystem structure
->* Open a file in a text editor and make changes from the command line
+* Open a file in a text editor and make changes from the command line
->* Identify when you might want to use absolute versus relative paths
+* Identify when you might want to use absolute versus relative paths

 ##Think like a Programmer